Treating and Managing Cystic Fibrosis

 Airway Clearance Therapy

 People with CF need to perform “airway clearance therapy” (ACT).
 This can be done using manual chest physical therapy or a device worn over the chest that helps clear airway secretions by shaking the mucus in the airways, enabling you to cough it up.
 Another portable mucus clearing device involves breathing through a mask or mouthpiece.
-This device forces you to breathe out with more pressure, dislodging mucus in trapped in the airways.
+This device forces you to breathe out with more pressure, dislodging mucus trapped in the airways.

 Mucus Thinning Medication

-Enzymes and Nutrients
+Enzymes and Nutritional Support

 Antibiotics and Anti-inflammatories